Search Results :

 • NameID defines what SP is expecting in the subject element of SAML Assertion.
 Generally, NameID is Username of Email Address

-• NameID Format defines the format of subject element content, i.e. NameID.
-For example, Email Address NameID Format defines that the NameID is in the form of an email address, specifically “addr-spec”.
+• NameID format defines the format of subject element content, i.e. NameID.
+For example, Email Address NameID format defines that the NameID is in the form of an email address, specifically “addr-spec”.
 An addr-spec has the form local-part@domain, has no phrase (such as a common name) before it, has no comment (text surrounded in parentheses) after it, and is not surrounded by “<” and “>”.
-If NameID Format is not externally specified by SP, leave it unspecified.
+If NameID format is not externally specified by SP, leave it unspecified.

 • You can Add Attributes to be sent in SAML Assertion to SP.
 The attributes include user’s profile attributes such as first name, last name, full name, username, email, custom profile attributes, and user groups, etc.